Sutton United Welcomes Visiting Spectators

 Is this your first visit to Sutton ?
-Well, it’s our first season in the Football League and we know our ground needs some work to stand comparison with most of the other stadia in the division but we are working on it.
+It’s our second season in the Football League and we know our ground still needs some work to stand comparison with most of the other stadia in the division but we have been working very hard on it, particularly the visitors' accommodation.
 However, you will enjoy a warm welcome and find us to be very friendly.

 Where Are We ?

 There are a few Suttons in the country and even The FA has been known to mix us up !
 We are 13 miles south of London, roughly halfway between the Wimbledon tennis courts and the Epsom Derby.
 The main entrance is on Gander Green Lane, which is a busy residential road to the west of the ground.
 This is the home end of the stadium.
 The north side adjoins Collingwood Recreation Ground.
 A footpath runs through this park to Collingwood Road, which is behind the east end of the stadium, although there are houses in between.
 The south boundary of our ground is the railway.

 First team ground admission prices are £20 for adults, £14 for concessions and £6 for juniors.
 A stand seat is £5 more in each case.
 Children age 11 and under are admitted free.
 Tickets must be bought before entering the ground, and away supporters should check with their own club for arrangements in the lead-up to the game.
 Home supporters can buy tickets on line here .
 Subject to availability, tickets can be bought on the day by home supporters at the ticket kiosk in the car park, and by away supporters at the ticket office by the away turnstiles 9-12 (card or cash), but note that any tickets bought in person on the day carry a £2 price increase.
 Tickets bought on line do not carry that increase, even on the day of the game.